 - Cover Your Cough – Cough into your elbow or a tissue, not your hand.

 - Mask Up – The Texas Medical Board (TMB) has adopted an emergency rule which requires “a mask must be worn by both the patient and physician or the physician’s delegate when in proximity of the patient (meaning less than a 6-foot distance between the patient and the physician or the physician’s delegate).”
 In accordance with this rule and effective May 1st, any patient arriving for an appointment without a mask will be turned away at the door and rescheduled.
 Masks must also be worn by anyone over the age of 10 who is accompanying or visiting a patient.
+Masks are required to be worn, and cover both your nose and mouth, the entire time you are visiting a TSAOG facility.

 - No Touching – Avoid touching your hands to your eyes, nose, and mouth.